Konstructa/Konstructa/README.md

 - ⚡ Fun fact: ...
 -->

+-  🌱 I’m currently learning ReactJS with Typescript
+-  🌱 I’m currently learning NodeJS with Typescript
+-  🔭 I’m currently working on projects to practice my studies
--  ✨ Dev Javascript and Typescript
+-  ✨ Developer Javascript and Typescript
 -  ✨ Basics of Python
 -  ✨ Basics of AWS
 -  ✨ SQLServer and MySQL
--  🌱 I’m currently learning ReactJS with Typescript
--  🌱 I’m currently learning NodeJS with Typescript
--  🔭 I’m currently working on projects to practice my studies

 -  📫 How to reach me: [Linkedin](https://www.linkedin.com/in/milena-limoeiro-51739b210/)